 - 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance. - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - 3.
-Governor consultation Members of the Education Committee and Full Governing body were consulted and made recommendations. - 4.
-Parent/stakeholder consultation online due to COVID 19 - 5.
-Pupil consultation To be conducted Sept 2020 due to COVID 19 - 6.
-Ratification once amendments are made, the policy will be shared with governors and ratified.
+Governor consultation Governors were consulted on the content of the policy in the Autumn term of 2019.
+The document was deemed to be appropriate to share with parents and take to consultation.